kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 The long-term averaged mass stream function.
 ```

-To model how the energy and angular momentum are redistributed via Hadley cell, there were a few attempts traced back to 1980s.
-Held and Hou (1980) is one of the pioneers in this field.
-Held and Hou (1980) model can be briefly summarized by {numref}`FIG3-2`.
+To model how energy and angular momentum are redistributed via the Hadley cell, several studies have been conducted, dating back to the 1980s.
+Held and Hou (1980) were pioneers in this area, and their model is summarized in {numref}`FIG3-2`.

 ```{figure} ../tropical-dynamics-figures/Held-and-Hou.png